tolland/nhs-waiting-lists/README.md

 * This package was developed and tested on Linux.
 It may not work on Windows or Mac, but probably will with minor changes.
 * There are some periods where providers did not submit data.
-Estimates for those datapoints are provided by the NHS; however, this package does not include them.
+Estimates for those datapoints are provided by the NHS; however, this package does not include them, so some years will underestimate the number of incomplete pathways.
 * This package is mainly focused on the acute trust providers due to the availability of the types and subtypes of these providers via the NHS oversight framework publications.
 Therefore, you can do something like:
   `nhs.get_df(start_period="2024-01").query("provider.type == 'Acute Trust'")`
   but you can't do that for say independent specialists, because the NHS doesn't publish that data in an easy-to-use format.
+* The data becomes increasingly more unreliable as you go back further in time.
+  Due to trust mergers, splits, renaming and low quality submissions.
+* Bucketing of the data changed from greater than 52 weeks to greater than 104 weeks in 2021.
+Querying across these buckets will require some manual processing.

 ## Getting started